lottehime/ACNH-Pattern-Dump-Index/README.md

 ### Normal Pattern Dump
 The directory ``pat`` contains a living dump of normal pattern files in ``.nhd`` format along with a ``.png`` of the pattern and a ``.txt`` with it's details.
 They're browsable from your OS on their own (obviously) due to this.
+Simply download the ``.nhd`` by clicking the pattern image, then load into your save with NHSE.

 ### PRO Pattern Dump
 The directory ``pro`` contains a living dump of normal pattern files in ``.nhpd`` format along with a ``.png`` of the pattern and a ``.txt`` with it's details.
 They're browsable from your OS on their own (obviously) due to this.
+Simply download the ``.nhpd`` by clicking the pattern image, then load into your save with NHSE.

 ### Website
 It's made up of 3 parts: ``index.html``, ``pattern.html`` and ``pro.html``.